Surveyors are construction industry professionals who train for many years to ensure that their skill and knowledge base is second to none.

 If you have instructed a surveyor, you are entitled to expect that the surveyor is sufficiently knowledgeable and experienced to undertake the task which he/she was instructed to perform.
 If the surveyor goes beyond his/her expertise, then you may have a claim for negligence against the surveyor.

 We must be clear that we are not able to assist you if the service you received was simply poor; must have suffered a financial loss.
-For cases of poor service with no financial loss, you may be able to submit a formal complaint; please refer to our ‘Negligence or just a compliant’ page for further information.
+For cases of poor service with no financial loss, you may be able to submit a formal complaint; please refer to our FAQ section for further information.